What is LASIK?

 Post- LASIK Eye Care

 Remember to get your routine eye exams post-LASIK.
 Even with perfect vision, you still need to have your eyes examined for glaucoma and other potential problems on a regular basis.
-Contact James Tracey Eye Care in Midtown to learn more and to book your eye exam.
+Contact James Tracey Eye Care in Woodcliff Lake to learn more and to book your eye exam.

 Even if your vision seems perfect after LASIK, you may still require eyewear.